 - having sex with someone who has hepatitis C

-- getting a tattoo in a place that doesn’t have good infection control
+- getting a tattoo in a place that doesn’t have proper infection control

 - sharing personal care items, such as a razor or toothbrush, with someone who has hepatitis C